Drew0912/ED8Frida/Readme.md

     - Remove turn duration limit,
     - Or have the turn duration be 1 lower than normal.
 - Modify values of EVA and ACC gained/lost for Insight/Blind abnormal statuses.
+- Enable patch so that the remaining turns on the currently active brave order also goes down on enemy turns.
+    - Can also modify the remaining turns (or display value only) through SE.

 # Installation